fractalswift/bitmex-historical/README.md

     df = bdh.make_150_api_update_calls(df)

     Important: if timestamp object is a string, it won't work.
 It needs to be a datetime object.
 If you have imported from csv you will need to convert this first
-    Please note: This function actually makes 148 calls so that you don't accidentally max out if using directly after the abse sheet.
+    Please note: This function actually makes 148 calls so that you don't accidentally max out if using directly after the base sheet.

     This updates only 148 x 750 rows (so 111000 minutes (78 days) if on 1m resolution, or 555000 minutes (1 year) on 5m resolution etc).

-    The fucntion will automatically detect the coinpair and the resolution of your previous sheet (remember it must be the bitmex api format).
+    The function will automatically detect the coinpair and the resolution of your previous sheet (remember it must be the bitmex api format).

     YOU MUST WAIT 5 MINUTES BEFORE RUNNING AGAIN or you will trigger an IP ban from bitmex as they rate-limit to 150 requests/5 min.
 You may use a sleep loop using the time module.